thomassie/thomassie.github.io/StormDataPrep.md

 # Storm data preparation

-Since I wnat to focus on the analysis of the storm data, I use R's [hurdat package](https://cran.r-project.org/web/packages/HURDAT/index.html), which does a lot of the cleaning for those who want to save time ([vignette](https://cran.r-project.org/web/packages/HURDAT/HURDAT.pdf)).
+Since I want to focus on the analysis of the storm data, I use R's [hurdat package](https://cran.r-project.org/web/packages/HURDAT/index.html), which does a lot of the cleaning for those who want to save time ([vignette](https://cran.r-project.org/web/packages/HURDAT/HURDAT.pdf)).

 ## Reading the data

 I read in two data sets: one for hurricanes (Atlantic ocean) and one for typhoons (northeast and central Pacific ocean).
 The original data format is the revised Atlantic hurricane database (HURDAT2, see [here](http://www.aoml.noaa.gov/hrd/hurdat/Data_Storm.html) for details).
-You probably want to have a look at the decription that is provided [here](http://www.aoml.noaa.gov/hrd/hurdat/newhurdat-format.pdf).
+You probably want to have a look at the description that is provided [here](http://www.aoml.noaa.gov/hrd/hurdat/newhurdat-format.pdf).
 To each data set I add a variable that indicates the respective ocean it belongs to.

 ```r